Catherine Helen Spence Memorial Scholarship

 For further information about Catherine Helen Spence:

 An Information Session will be held in June.
-For further information and to register your interest email Veronika Petroff, Executive Officer, Catherine Helen Spence Scholarship Committee.
+For further information and to register your interest email Veronika Petroff, Executive Officer, Catherine Helen Spence Scholarship Committee, at the Office for Women, Department of Human Services.

 You are eligible to apply if, on the application closing date, you:

-- are a woman between the age of 20 and 35 years of age*
+- are a woman between the age of 20 and 35* (see below)

 - live in South Australia